Boundary values, random walks and $\ell^p$-cohomology in degree one: Introduction

 Theorem \ref{tpoisson} almost answers a question of Pansu \cite[Question 6 in \S{}1.9]{Pan-rs}: if $\Gamma$ has $\IS_d$ for all $d$, is the existence of a non-constant harmonic form whose gradient is in $\ell^p(E)$ equivalent to non-trivial reduced $\ell^p$-cohomology in degree $1$?
 Theorem \ref{tpoisson} shows this holds if one allows to lose some regularity ($q$ is bigger than $p$).
 This theorem is the compilation of Corollaries \ref{tpoiss1-c}, \ref{tpoiss2-c} and \ref{tpoiss3-c}.

+Note that though the current methods are not sufficient to show the existence of a harmonic function with finite $\ell^p$ gradient in each reduced cohomology class, it is an easy consequence of the methods that if such a function exists (and the isoperimetric profile is nice enough), then it is unique up to a constant, see Remark \ref{runiq}.

-Recall that all groups of subexponential growth are Liouville, \ie the Poisson boundary associated to the simple random walk on the Cayley graph is trivial (in this article, by ``trivial Poisson boundary'', one should always read trivial Poisson boundary for simple random walk in the Cayley graph). \begin{corn} If $G$ is a group of growth at least polynomial of degree $d$ and its Cayley graph has trivial Poisson boundary (for the simple random walk, \ie $G$ is Liouville), then $\ssl{\ell^pH}^1(\Gamma) =\{0\}$ for any $1 \leq p < d/2$.
+Recall that all groups of subexponential growth are Liouville (see Avez \cite{Avez74}), \ie the Poisson boundary associated to the simple random walk on the Cayley graph is trivial (in this article, by ``trivial Poisson boundary'', one should always read trivial Poisson boundary for simple random walk in the Cayley graph). \begin{corn} If $G$ is a group of growth at least polynomial of degree $d$ and one of its Cayley graphs has trivial Poisson boundary (for the simple random walk, \ie $G$ is Liouville), then $\ssl{\ell^pH}^1(\Gamma) =\{0\}$ for any $1 \leq p < d/2$.

-In particular, groups of intermediate growth and $\zz_2 \wr \zz$ has trivial reduced $\ell^p$-cohomology in degree $1$, for any $p \in [1,\infty[$. \end{corn} Note it is unknown whether being Liouville is an invariant of quasi-isometry for Cayley graphs (it is not even known whether it is invariant under changing the generating set).
-It actually suffices that $G$ has a Cayley graph quasi-isometric to a Liouville graph in order to have that its $\ell^p$-cohomology vanish for all $p \in ]1,\infty[$.
+In particular, groups of intermediate growth and $\zz_2 \wr \zz$ has trivial reduced $\ell^p$-cohomology in degree $1$, for any $p \in [1,\infty[$. \end{corn} Note it is unknown whether being Liouville is an invariant of quasi-isometry for Cayley graphs (it is not even known whether it is possible for a group to have a non-Liouville Cayley graph and a Liouville one).
+But, for the current purposes, it actually suffices that $G$ has a Cayley graph quasi-isometric to a Liouville graph in order to have that its $\ell^p$-cohomology vanish for all $p \in ]1,\infty[$.